 The ruins of the Ancient City of Acinipo are a true hidden gem in Andalucia.
 I stumbled upon them randomly, when I was planning my day trip to Setenil de las Bodegas and looking for places to park nearby.
 In a forum, someone suggested not to miss the ruins of Acinipo.
 I was surprised that there is such little information online about this wonderful historical site close to Ronda, which is definitely worth visiting.
 So, as planning goes, I decided to add a stop to my day trip itinerary, the ruins of Acinipo, before arriving at Setenil de las Bodegas.
-The Ancient City of Acinipo can be easily combined with a day trip to Setenil de las Bodegas or Olvera.
+The Ancient City of Acinipo can be easily combined with a day trip to Setenil de las Bodegas, Ronda, or Olvera.

 How to get to Acinipo